Colorado FPPA Occupationally Disabled Retirees for Fair COLAs

 Contact the Colorado House Finance Committee

-The House Finance Committee oversees legislation affecting state pensions and public finance, including FPPA policy.
+The House Finance Committee oversees legislation related to state pensions and public finance, including policies governing the Fire & Police Pension Association (FPPA).

-Request: Urge the committee to make COLA reform for occupationally disabled retirees a legislative priority.
+• Make COLA reform for occupationally disabled retirees a legislative priority

 Contact Governor Jared Polis

-The Governor plays a key role in shaping the legislative agenda, approving budgets, and promoting transparency in state-run retirement systems.
+The Governor plays a vital role in shaping the legislative agenda, approving the state budget, and promoting transparency in state-managed retirement systems.

 Ways the Governor Can Help: